 Of important note, Harrison is also a village of artists.
 Harrison has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harrison’s character.

-The per capita income in Harrison in 2010 was $61,059, which is wealthy relative to New York and the nation.
-This equates to an annual income of $244,236 for a family of four.
-However, Harrison contains both very wealthy and poor people as well.
+The per capita income in Harrison in 2018 was $72,033, which is wealthy relative to New York and the nation.
+This equates to an annual income of $288,132 for a family of four.

-Harrison is a somewhat ethnically-diverse village.
+Harrison is a very ethnically-diverse village.
 The people who call Harrison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrison residents report their race to be White, followed by Asian.
 Harrison also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.56% of the village’s residents.
-Important ancestries of people in Harrison include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 14.47% of the village’s residents.
+Important ancestries of people in Harrison include Italian, Irish, German, Russian, and English.

 The most common language spoken in Harrison is English.
 Other important languages spoken here include Spanish and Italian.